 If your baby is feeding on formula, they might get gassy if they swallow air with feeding or if you change the kind of formula you use.
 A baby’s new digestive system can be finicky like that.

-Some amount of gas is normal for all babies, and some babies just naturally pas more gas.
-If your baby is gassy it doesn’t necessarily mean there is an issue or that you need to change anything to “fix” it.
+Some amount of gas is usual for all babies, and some babies just naturally pass more gas.
+If your baby is gassy, it doesn’t necessarily mean there is an issue or that you need to change anything to “fix” it.

-If your baby is happily gassy and not showing symptoms of constipation or other issues it’s fine to just let them be.
+If your baby is happily gassy and not showing symptoms of constipation or other issues, it’s fine to just let them be.
 But if your baby seems to be in pain due to gas, discuss it with your pediatrician.

 When your baby starts trying solid foods, they might get gassy without pooping all over again.
 Introducing solid foods and new foods to your baby can cause little digestive hiccups.

-Introducing new foods slowly as you begin solids can help you pinpoint sensitivities or foods that cause gassiness or pooping issues for your little one.
+It’s best to introduce new foods one at a time.
+This can help you pinpoint sensitivities or foods that cause gassiness or pooping issues for your little one.

 - decreased appetite

 - severe straining or turning red without pooping